S. V. Ghate

-Sachchidanand Vishnu Ghate (December 14, 1896 – November 28, 1970), also known as S.V.
-Ghate, was a freedom fighter and first General Secretary of the Communist Party of India.
-The Communist Party of India Karnataka State headquarters, Ghate Bhavan, is named in his honor.
+Sachchidanand Vishnu Ghate (14 December 1896 – 28 November 1970), also known as S.V.
+Ghate, was a freedom fighter émigré and first General Secretary of the Communist Party of India (CPI).
+The Communist Party of India's Karnataka State headquarters, Ghate Bhavan, is named in his honor.

 Biography

 Early life

-S.V.
-Ghate was raised in Mangalore in a Maharashtrian Karhade Brahmin family in Mangalore.
+S. V. Ghate was raised in Mangalore in a Maharashtrian Karhade Brahmin family in Mangalore.
 With the assistance of his older brother, he attended St Aloysius College in Mangalore.
-He is quoted as saying that his reading of "Indian philosophy, including Ramakrishna Paramahamsa, and Vivekananda" were influential in his becoming a Communist stating, "The main thing in all the topics in philosophy is service of people."
+He is quoted as saying that his reading of "Indian philosophy, including Ramakrishna Paramahamsa, and Vivekananda" were influential in his becoming a Communist, stating, "The main thing in all the topics in philosophy is service of people."

 General Secretary of the Communist Party of India

-In December 1925 the first Communist Conference of India was held at Kanpur with the leadership of Satya Bhakta that an amalgamation of many small left-wing parties allowed for the founding of an all-India organisation under the name of the “Communist Party of India”.
+In December 1925 the first Communist Conference of India was held at Kanpur, where under the leadership of Satya Bhakta an amalgamation of many small left-wing parties allowed for the founding of an all-India organisation under the name of the "Communist Party of India".